 About me

-Hi!
-I am a researcher broadly interested in designing and implementing algorithms which model chemical and biological processes.
-I am currently a postdoctoral researcher in the Mathematics group at Lawrence Berkeley National Laboratory.
+Hi, I am a researcher broadly interested in designing and implementing algorithms which model chemical and biological processes.
+I am currently the 2025 Alvarez postdoctoral fellow in the Mathematics group at Lawrence Berkeley National Laboratory.

 I did my PhD thesis in Chemistry at Caltech focusing on algorithms which model the thermodynamics and kinetics of nucleic acid (RNA and DNA) secondary structures.
 An important part of my research was implemented and distributed in the NUPACK 4 software suite.
 This software is available as an open source Python package for academic use with extensive documentation.
 Additionally, we have recently built an all-new hybrid-cloud web application for interactive use of NUPACK online.

-On the applied mathematics side, my research interests include dynamic programming algorithms, Markov chains, and random matrices.
+On the applied mathematics side, my research interests include dynamic programming algorithms, Markov chains, random matrices, and numerical linear algebra.
 On the chemistry side, I am interested in nucleic acid models, molecular dynamics simulation, and embedded methods for electronic structure.
 I am also quite experienced in the efficient implementation and distribution of computational methods.